lvmgeo/GISPython/README.md

 ---------
 ## Dependencies
-* ArcGIS 10.x /recommended with newest patches and service packs/ (**_geopythoncore_** is currently running on production systems based on ArcGIS 10.2.1, ArcGIS 10.3.1 and has been tested on ArcGIS 10.4)
+* ArcGIS 10.x /recommended with newest patches and service packs/ (**_ GISPython_** is currently running on production systems based on ArcGIS 10.2.1, ArcGIS 10.3.1 and has been tested on ArcGIS 10.4)
 * Python 2.7 (usually included in ArcGIS installation) (arcpy module included)
 * Additional python modules:
     * [PyCrypto](http://www.voidspace.org.uk/python/modules.shtml#pycrypto)